spxbhuhb/adaptive/doc/server/README.md

 There are a few important benefits of using Adaptive on the server side:

-- lifecycle management is provided by Adaptive
+- lifecycle management works out of the box
 - server settings are state variables
 - state changes are applied to the server configuration